giobauermeister/QtDualDisplayDemo/README.md

 # qt-dual-display-demo

-This demo aims to provide an overview of the capabilites which Toradex Colibri iMX6 module has to run applications  on dual display eg. LCD display and HDMI monitor.
+This demo aims to provide an overview of the capabilites which Toradex Colibri iMX6 module has to run applications  on an LCD display and stream videos on a HDMI monitor.

 ##Steps to run the demo##